sodadata/docs/soda/connect-dask.md

 # Connect Soda to Dask and Pandas (Experimental)
 *Last modified on {% last_modified_at %}*

-For use with [programmatic Soda scans]({% link soda-core/programmatic.md %}), only.
+For use with [programmatic Soda scans]({% link soda-library/programmatic.md %}), only.

-[Define a programmatic scan]({% link soda-core/programmatic.md %}) for the data in the DataFrames.
+[Define a programmatic scan]({% link soda-library/programmatic.md %}) for the data in the DataFrames.
 Refer to the following example.

-Install package: `soda-core-pandas-dask`
+Install package: `soda-pandas-dask`

 {% include code-header.html %}
 ```python